 The living room is designed to give the residents the feeling of comfort and enjoyment that one feels in their own home.
 This is a wonderful area for relaxing, sing-a-longs, discussion groups or listening to music.
-Often, you’ll see residents visiting with their children or grandchildren in this comfortable homelike setting.
+Often, you’ll see residents visiting with their children or grandchildren in this warm and comfortable setting.
 Most likely, you’ll find two or more residents sitting side-by-side, holding hands or one resting her head on the other’s shoulder.
 You will immediately sense the spirit of camaraderie and togetherness.
 Occasionally, you’ll notice that the residents are enjoying a movie or musical on TV.
 This will be followed by a discussion about the program, which is our way of making a passive activity more engaging and interactive.

 Activities can occur in any room of the Reminiscence neighborhood, but in many neighborhoods there is a place where the residents can gather to work on art projects, crafts or puzzles and other creative or cognitive activities.
 Every activity that we plan is adult-oriented and is focused on the residents experiencing a feeling of success and purpose through engaging in it.

 Our country kitchens, where you’ll often smell freshly baking bread or cookies, are designed to look very much like the kitchen in your home.
 This is a friendly, informal gathering place for morning coffee, discussions, reading the newspaper, or clipping coupons.
 The residents enjoy working on cooking projects here, and every day they are encouraged to help prepare delicious and nutritious snacks and desserts that can be enjoyed during the social hours.

-The dining room is designed to have a homelike look and feel and is the hub for the three socially engaging meals each day.
+The dining room is designed to have a homely look and feel and is the hub for the three socially engaging meals each day.
 Most often, the residents are seated at tables in groupings of four.
 Sometimes they request family-style dining, which means that up to eight individuals are seated at a larger table and served from bowls and serving platters, just like they were accustomed to at home.